nehemiaharchives/bbl/README.md

 ## Usage

-bbl, with no argument/option will defaults to output Genesis chapter 1 in World English Bible.
+bbl, with no argument/option defaults to output Genesis chapter 1 in World English Bible.

 ```
 joel@JOEL-LAPTOP:~$ bbl